hubtty/hubtty/doc/source/configuration.rst

   them in UTC instead, set this value to `true`.

 **handle-mouse**
-  Gertty handles mouse input by default.
+  Ghubtty handles mouse input by default.
 If you don't want it interfering with your terminal's mouse handling, set this value to `false`.